MycoSci/mycosci.github.io/src/content/docs/Taxonomy/taxonomy-intro.md

 Dive deep into MycoSci's extensive taxonomy documentation, discover intriguing fungal species, and enjoy your exploration of the fungal kingdom.

+For cultivation guides, lab techniques, and recipes, head back to the [main docs](../index).

 Happy exploring and learning! 🍄🌿

 --- **The MycoSci Team**